jeroennoten/Laravel-AdminLTE/docs/sections/components/advanced_forms_components.md

 The plugin setup is exactly the same one described for the [DateRange](#daterange) component, both components share the `Flatpickr` plugin key.

-# InputFileKrajee
+## InputFileKrajee

 > [!Important]
 > This component requires the [krajee-bootstrap-file-input](https://plugins.krajee.com/file-input) plugin, so be sure to first setup the plugin on the package configuration file, read more on the [plugins configuration section](/sections/configuration/plugins).
-The plugin can be installed manually inside the `public/vendor` folder or you can use its `CDN` files (read the instructions on the plugin site).
+The plugin can be installed manually inside the `public/vendor` folder or you can point the plugin entry to the `CDN` files listed on the [plugin site](https://plugins.krajee.com/file-input#installation).
+Remember to also load **jQuery** yourself, before the plugin files.

 > [!Warning]
 > The Krajee file input plugin **still requires jQuery**, which **AdminLTE v4** does not bundle anymore.
 The component initialization code is guarded: when neither jQuery nor the plugin are present, the element stays a plain **Bootstrap 5** file input and nothing breaks.
 If you want a jQuery free alternative, **AdminLTE v4** recommends [FilePond](https://pqina.nl/filepond/) or [Dropzone](https://www.dropzone.dev/), both installable with `php artisan adminlte:plugins install --plugin=filepond` (or `--plugin=dropzone`).

 This component represents an advanced **file-input** component with file preview and other features.
 The component accepts all the attributes of the base [Input Group Component](/sections/components/basic_forms_components#input-group-component).
 The component also defines the next additional attributes:

+> [!Note]
+> Unlike the other components of this page, this one does **not** render a Bootstrap input group, the plugin builds its own widget instead.
+As a consequence the inherited **`igroup-size`** and **`igroup-class`** attributes are ignored here, together with the three inherited slots (see the warning at the end of this section).

 Attribute | Description | Type | Default | Required
 ----------|-------------|------|---------|---------